How the Council works

 - acts as a forum for political and policy debate on issues affecting the county and its people.

-The Council operates a committee system from which means that, apart from day-to-day operational decisions, decisions are made by committees comprised of Councillors from all political groups.
+The Council operates a committee system which means that, apart from day-to-day operational decisions, decisions are made by committees comprised of Councillors from all political groups.

 View details of the Council's committees, including their members and when they meet.